kelihlodversson/kelihlodversson.github.io/_posts/2018-04-06-blitter-life.md

 Inspired by [Paranoid's BLiTTER FAQ](http://paradox.atari.org/files/BLIT_FAQ.TXT), I learned that you can do cool things with the halftone pattern registers and the smudge mode of the blitter.
-Enablig smudge mode basically turns the halftone pattern into a 16 entry lookup table.
-Paranoid uses that to implement saturated additions and chunky to planar conversions (albeit slightly slower than the fastest m68k solution using movep instructions, it could still be useful in some cases.)
+Enabling smudge mode basically turns the halftone pattern into a 16 entry lookup table.
+Paranoid uses that to implement saturated increments and chunky to planar conversions (albeit slightly slower than the fastest m68k solution using movep instructions, it could still be useful in some cases.)